GoogleCloudPlatform/compute-cassandra-python/README.md

 uses some of that node information to create a customized install script based on the included `tools/node_config_tmpl` file and saves that to `tools/node_config_tmpl.sh`.
-1. Next, the generated install script, `tools/node_config_tmpl.sh` is executed on each node in the cluster.
+1. Next, the generated install script, `tools/node_config_tmpl.sh` executes on each node in the cluster.
 The install script handles updating Debian packages, installing Cassandra, setting up the Cassandra configuration files, and installing the JRE that was uploaded to each node.